kennytilton/mxtodomvc/README.md

                 (h1 "todos")
                 (mxtodo-credits)))))
 ````
 The "tags" such as `header` and `h` are CLJS macros.
-(It's *all* CLJS.)
+It is *all* CLJS.

+As with HTML, each mxWeb tag macro takes the same parameters:
-Each tag macro takes an optional map of DOM attributes as the first arg, an optional map of custom application properties as the second, and then any number of child elements.
+* an optional map of DOM attributes;
+* an optional map of custom application properties; and
+* any number of child elements.

 The sharp-eyed reader has spotted an unlikely HTML tag, `mxtodo-credits`.
 Here is the code for that:
 ````clojure